 - v.
 For criterion 5 above, the child must be on roll at the feeder school at the point of application.
 See Appendix 2 for list of feeder schools - vi.
-For criterion 6 above, measurement of distance of up to three decimal places will be in a straight line from the centre point of the home property to the school's main designated front gate, using a computerised mapping system (Routefinder).
+For criterion 6 above, measurement of distance of up to three decimal places will be in a straight line from the centre point of the home property to the school's main designated front gate, using a computerised mapping system.
 Where there is equal distance then lots will be drawn.
-The drawing of lots will be undertaken by an independent person, not an employee of the trust, trustee or member of the school Local Advisory Board.